Xbox Series X release date confirmed - plus cost, specs and latest news

 Performance Target: 4K @ 60 FPS, Up to 120 FPS

-The Xbox Series X will be the most powerful console that Microsoft have ever produced, and cwill go head-to-head with Sony’s brand new PS5 for the Christmas 2020 market.
+The Xbox Series X will be the most powerful console that Microsoft have ever produced and will go head-to-head with Sony’s brand new PS5 for the Christmas 2020 market.

-Currently, a lot of the rumours around the device suggest that the spec will be high and is likely to be 4k ready, and may even have 8k capability with a high frame rate per second.

-Like the PS5 it is understood Microsoft will be adding an SSD capability for storage, but will also have a physical drive for games.
+Like the PS5, Microsoft will be adding an SSD capability for storage, but will also have a physical drive for games.

 It is also understood that current Xbox One peripherals like the controllers will work on the new Series X.